LeverageFMCG (Fast-Moving Consumer Goods)

 Debt-to-Equity Ratio in FMCG (Fast-Moving Consumer Goods)

-How to interpret and apply debt-to-equity ratio specifically when analyzing fmcg (fast-moving consumer goods) stocks in India.
+How to interpret and apply debt-to-equity ratio when analyzing fmcg (fast-moving consumer goods) stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is Debt-to-Equity Ratio?